10 min read

 Singapore’s residential areas, much like the rest of the city, are meticulously planned and organised.
 Most Singapore residents live in government-built flats, known as HDB flats.
 These flats are built in new towns all across Singapore, which also include commercial, work, recreational, and entertainment spaces.
 These are often known as the heartlands of Singapore, because these neighbourhoods are where Singapore residents grow up, build their families, and live their lives.

-While it may be daunting as an expat to live in one of Singapore’s new towns, you can be rest assured that almost every neighbourhood in Singapore is designed to be self-contained with top-notch facilities, amenities, and public transport networks.
+While it may be daunting as an expat to live in one of Singapore’s new towns, you can be assured that almost every neighbourhood in Singapore is designed to be self-contained with top-notch facilities, amenities, and public transport networks.

 1. Serangoon